Who am I?

 In a culture which gives high priority to usefulness, ability and capability a persons idea of her own identity will be mainly socially aimed.
 Especially if this culture puts strong moral emphasis on the needs of others or on the needs of powerful and demanding leaders and organisations of various kind.
 Most people succed to fit in to this in a fairly accaptable way and will therefore be positively recognized by others which then brings a sense of security in life.
 Holding on to this kind of personal security requires that nothing will change, not in the outer world, nor in my ability to handle things.
 But changes are unavoidable and rarely are we able to escape from them.
 Even the body belongs to the ”outer world” and its capacity will eventually undergo changes as well, may it be injury, illness or aging.

 From an existential point of view it would be important to understand that an identity which is totally oriented towards achievements in the world of man is literally life-threatening.
 If there is a major change of my ability, or in my world, the role which I feel I must play among others to be accepted does not fit anymore.
 Should I feel that this social role is my real identity, which now is taken from me, the question arises: Who and what am I now?
-In this confusion there is a risk that I can’t see meaning with myself and my life anymore and lose my sense of security.
+In this confusion there is a risk that I lose my sense of security and can’t see meaning with myself and my life anymore.

 Our deepest sense of identity, by philosophers called ”the Self”, tells us that we are unique individuals with an absolute human value, irrespective of how we perform or are accepted by others.
 The Self will always long for growth and maturity in order to unveil a deeper experience of meaning and wholeness, which in itself is what we call security in life.
 It represents a core identity which has no absolute need to be acknowledged by others.
 Do we need anyone to convince us of our longing for, and affinity with, love, wholeness and harmony?